Breastfeeding and pregnancy discrimination are unlawful

 - a place where you can express or feed comfortably.

-- Firing or refusing to hire women based on their pregnancy
+- Firing or refusing to hire you based on your pregnancy

-- Refusing to promote an employee who is pregnant
+- Refusing to promote you because you are pregnant

-- Changing a worker’s role to their disadvantage while they are on maternity leave
+- Changing your role to your disadvantage while you are on maternity leave

-- Sacking a worker who falls pregnant during probationary periods
+- Sacking you when you fall pregnant during probationary periods

 Maternity and paternity leave